RyanMcG/incise/README.md

 returns a sequence of files.
 In this case it is an empty sequence since this is the no-op parser.
 Why not just return a sequence of files?

+Finally, the parser is registered to files with the `gitignore` extension.
+Effectively, this means incise would parse all gitignore files with the no-op parser.
+This is, of course, the same as not parsing them at all.

 #### Two step parsing

 Parsers must satisfy the following criteria: